Shelby Oaks: Plot

 Mia goes to the prison, finds Miles' former cell, and looks out the window.
-She sees the ruins of the amusement park in the distance before being attacked by a hellhound.
-She flees to the amusement park, where she encounters another hellhound and a dilapidated farmhouse, where she meets the home's elderly occupant, Norma.
+She sees the ruins of the amusement park in the distance, before being attacked by a hellhound.
+She flees to the amusement park, where she encounters another hellhound and comes across a dilapidated farmhouse, where she meets the home's elderly occupant, Norma.

 In the house, Mia finds evidence that Norma is Miles's mother, and that Miles kidnapped Riley.
 Under the influence of Norma, a devotee of the incubus Tarion, Miles repeatedly raped Riley in an effort to conceive a child until, after many miscarriages, Riley finally gave birth to a healthy baby boy.
-Mia texts Robert to send police to her location.
+Mia texts Robert to send the police to her location.
 Norma leads her into the basement, where Riley is imprisoned.
 Mia frees her, but rather than leave, Riley seizes a fire poker and goes upstairs.
-Mia witnesses Norma incapacitate Riley before performing a blood ritual over Riley's newborn, and glimpses Tarion.
-Norma dies from blood loss and Mia lovingly greets the infant as police arrive.
+Mia witnesses Norma incapacitate Riley before performing a blood ritual over Riley's newborn son and glimpses Tarion.
+Norma dies from blood loss and Mia lovingly greets the infant as the police arrive.

-Riley and the baby are taken to the hospital and discharged after.
+Riley and the baby are taken to the hospital and discharged soon after.
 That night, Riley attempts to smother the baby until Mia stops her.
 Riley insists the baby is possessed and must die.
 In the ensuing struggle, Mia accidentally pushes Riley out the window.
-She survives the fall but is surrounded by hellhounds and devoured.
-Mia realizes that Riley's childhood belief that something was watching her was actually Tarion observing both Brennan sisters, intending one to bear his child and the other to raise it.
+She survives the fall, but is surrounded by hellhounds and devoured.
+Mia realises that Riley's childhood belief that something was watching her was actually Tarion, observing both of the sisters, intending one to bear his child and the other to raise it.
 Tarion appears behind her and grasps her shoulders.
 Mia's eyes glow and she screams.